 Action figures are perfect for helping 5-year-olds engage in imaginative play, and dinosaurs help them let out ferocious energy.

 Best books for 5-year-olds

+Norman's best friend is a tree, but when he notices a sapling moving in on his friendship, he hilariously takes things into his own hands.
 “Continuing with storybooks is important, because enjoying the story is a really big part of learning to read,” said Nina Lindsay, president of the Association for Library Service to Children.
-This rhyming story of a scarecrow with an unexpected attachment to a baby crow will resonate with children and their parents.

 Emerging readers can create their own stories with these ready-made building blocks.